gordonpm/kafka-object-producer/README.md

 ## Project Overview
 This project demonstrates how to send objects over Kafka.
 It is implemented using Spring Boot.
-The producer config is created programmatically using ProducerConfig and ProducerFactory.
+The producer config is created programmatically using ProducerFactory.

 ### How to Run
 1. Start Zookeper with this command: